Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Introduction

 \section{Introduction}

 World War II (WWII) remains the deadliest conflict in history.
 In Europe alone, some 39 million people died, and many more were wounded.
 Millions became prisoners of war (POWs).
 Nazi Germany captured 5.7 million Soviet soldiers, more than half of whom died in captivity.
-At the same time, about 11 million German soldiers became POWs \citep{Ratza1974}, more than every second German soldier, and about 5.2 million were injured in the war \citep{Mueller2016}.
+At the same time, about 11 million German soldiers, or more than one in two, became POWs \citep{Ratza1974}, and 5.2 million were injured in the war \citep{Mueller2016}.
 Many civilians were killed or forcibly uprooted.
-Nazi Germany deported millions to forced labor and concentration camps.
-After the war, at least twelve million Germans were forcibly resettled from Eastern Europe in one of the largest population transfers in history.
+After the war, at least twelve million Germans were displaced from Eastern Europe in one of the largest population transfers in history.
+What are the long-term consequences of such traumatic events for the labor market careers of the survivors?

-What were the long-term consequences of such traumatic events for the labor market careers of the survivors?
-This paper examines this question for West Germany.
-We focus on three of the most common individual consequences of war: battlefield injuries, imprisonment, and displacement.
-The main novelty of the paper is that it follows the entire life course of individuals from schooling to retirement.
-We show that the life-cycle perspective is crucial because the consequences of individual war experiences are often visible only at certain life stages.
-Moreover, the same shock can have very different effects depending on the age of those affected.
+Using individual-level data from West Germany, we study three of the most common consequences of war: battlefield injuries, imprisonment, and displacement.
+We show that a life-cycle perspective is crucial, as the labor market effects of individual war experiences become visible only at certain life stages and often long after the war has ended.
+Moreover, the same shock can have very different effects depending on the survivors' age-at-exposure.
+Standard life-cycle theory can rationalize these patterns, as we show in a Ben-Porath model with endogenous retirement decisions \citep{Hazan2009}.
+Consequently, policies aimed at mitigating the economic effects of war shocks should be designed with a life-cycle framework in mind.
+Such policies were central after WWII when many belligerent countries, including Germany and the US, spent between 10 and 35\% of total social spending on war victims \citep{Obinger2018}.

-Our study relies mainly on life course data for the West German birth cohort 1919-21 from the German Life History Study (GHS).
-The data offer two key advantages compared to previous studies.
+Our study relies mainly on nationally representative life course data for the birth cohort 1919-21 from the German Life History Study (GHS), which offers two major merits.
 First, the GHS captures complete educational, employment, and family histories.
 This feature allows us to construct life-cycle profiles of respondents.
 Second, the survey asked individuals directly about their wartime experiences, such as their time as a POW or their medical history during the war.
-Thus, unlike other studies, we focus on \textit{individual} war experiences rather than regional exposure to combat or bombing.
+Thus, unlike most other studies, we focus on \textit{individual} war experiences rather than regional exposure to combat or bombing.